samiah-ss/Binary-Image-Classifier/README.md

 Received a fishy email?
 Suspect a PDF to be malicious?
 Convert your file to a malware binary visualization image.
-Then upload it here to check if it is benign or malicious.
+Then upload it to the Binary Image Classifier to check if it is benign or malicious.

 Made by Samiah Siddiqua